-Getting the creative work right is critical campaign performance, and having to collaborate in person or via an external platform adds inefficiencies and potential errors into the process.
+Getting the creative work right is critical to campaign performance, and having to collaborate in person or via an external platform adds inefficiencies and potential errors to the process.

-A good system should have an integrated set of workflows and hierarchies to brief, create and approve artwork, plus variations.
-Find a platform where amendments can be tracked, approved and delivered to printers and other suppliers in real time, ensuring mistakes can be rectified with minimal or no cost.
+A good system should have an integrated set of workflows and hierarchies to brief, create and approve the artwork, plus variations.
+Find a platform where amendments can be tracked, approved and delivered to printers and other suppliers in real-time, ensuring mistakes can be rectified with minimal or no cost.

 Accurate data and visibility when planning, producing, delivering and analysing your marketing will drive cost savings in time, materials and logistics.
 A good system can easily save you 20%+ on your budget, which you can reinvest in the front line and drive more revenues from your customers.

 One of the ongoing challenges with in-store marketing is the lack of insights available to you.
-It certainly doesn’t compete with online or ecommerce analytics capabilities.
-However, a good in-store marketing system will give you real-time insights into campaign effectiveness so you can be more agile, react to trends and inform future campaigns decisions.
+It certainly doesn’t compete with online or e-commerce analytics capabilities.
+However, a good in-store marketing system will give you real-time insights into campaign effectiveness so you can be more agile, react to trends and inform future campaign decisions.

-A good system will give you granular detail of campaign performance, including whether campaigns are on-time, in-budget, and compliance.
+A good system will give you granular detail of campaign performance, including whether campaigns are on-time, within budget, and compliant.
 This is how you can manage the quality, cost and delivery performance of campaigns.
-Additionally, you should be able to link with 3rd party systems including your POS and ERP systems to give you more insights into how your campaigns are impacting product sales and revenues.
+Additionally, you should be able to link with 3rd party systems, including your POS and ERP systems, to give you more insights into how your campaigns are impacting product sales and revenues.

 It’s important that this information is delivered to your business in real-time, so you can quickly capitalise on trends and rectify any campaigns that aren’t having the desired impact.
 Being able to give different stakeholders in the business, from marketing directors, campaign managers and retail operations, personalised information views and escalation paths for issues can be a great way to ensure everyone is on the same page, with full accountability.

-As mentioned initially the true value of your in-store marketing system lies in the information is captures for you.
-If your system is a tool to order paper and ink, it’s not delivering true value.
-Up to 80% of a retailer’s transactions happen in store, yet point of sale is often treated as an afterthought, not a driver of revenues for retailers and brand partners.
+As mentioned initially, the true value of your in-store marketing system lies in the information it captures for you.
+If your system is a tool for ordering paper and ink, it’s not delivering true value.
+Up to 80% of a retailer’s transactions happen in-store, yet the point of sale is often treated as an afterthought, not a driver of revenues for retailers and brand partners.

-With visibility of in-store displays and links to sales data, you can identify which placements deliver maximum impact on sales.
-This helps you plan your own campaigns, and also negotiate paid media placements with brands, while giving them visibility of their ROI with you.
+With the visibility of in-store displays and links to sales data, you can identify which placements deliver the maximum impact on sales.
+This helps you plan your own campaigns and also negotiate paid media placements with brands while giving them visibility of their ROI with you.

 Want to learn more about how an in-store marketing system can transform your business?